MIT-LCP/mimic-website/content/en/docs/IV/about/concepts.md

 ### `dod`

-`dod` is the patient's date of death sourced from the hospital database.
+`dod` is the patient's date of death sourced from one of two sources: the hospital database or a state death database.
+See the [*patients*](/docs/iv/modules/hosp/patients) documentation for more detail.

 ### `transfertime`